Ketones in the Urine During Pregnancy

 - You want to start exercising.

 Yes, it’s possible to check the ketone levels at home, too!
 For this, you need to buy a testing strip from a pharmacy.
-As soon as you wake up in the morning, collect your urine in a clean container and dip the strip into it.
+When you wake up, collect your urine in a clean container and dip the strip into it.
 Take the strip out and leave it undisturbed for a few minutes.
-Compare the colour of the strip to the colour guide on the testing kit.
+Compare the strip’s colour to the colour guide on the testing kit.
 The result ranges from negative to large.
+Mild ketosis is also assessed using urine dipsticks.
+However, the accuracy of this test has not been tested.

 Can the Presence of Ketones in the Urine Harm Your Baby?